RanjithKalingeri/Carona-Second-Wave-Prediction-In-India/readme.md

 ## Description

-This Project was developed with an intension to predict carona second wave in india. see This Report for clear understanding
+This is a Machine Learning Project which was developed with an intension to predict carona second wave in india. see This Report for clear understanding

 [ML_PROJECT.pdf](https://github.com/RanjithKalingeri/Carona-Second-Wave-Prediction-In-India/files/6582933/ML_PROJECT.pdf)